izimio/Stuff-All/README.md

 First, Here is a program that just write whatever you want after every '\n' inside a file.
 Inspired by the "Bot du Cul" which is bot that tweeted every french word by adding "du cul" at the end of it.

-Secondly, i had the idea to recreate some of the premade function in JS
+Secondly, i had the idea to recreate some of the included function in JS I also add some of mine inside this huge lib that i'm creating.
+99% of those functions are low IQ but as it was written above they were
+"pleasante to make"
+==